yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 ### Backup and restore

 YBA Installer also provides utilities to take full backups of the YBA state (not YugabyteDB however) and later restore from them.
-This not only includes data seen in YBA for your universes, but also metrics stored in Prometheus.
+This includes YugabyteDB Anywhere data and metrics stored in Prometheus.

 To perform a backup, provide the full path to the directory where the backup will be generated.
 The `createBackup` command creates a timestamped `tgz` file for the backup.
 For example: